qmacro/managed-associations-in-cap/guide/README.md

 </edmx:Edmx>
 ```

-Within the main `Schema` section, the `EntityContainer` contains nothing, and there are no `EntityType`s.
+Within the main `Schema` section, there is an empty `EntityContainer`, and there are no `EntityType`s.

 SQL: No change.

 SERVER: The message about no service definitions being found goes away and we see that it is serving service `Z` as lower case `z` (this is a CAP convention which can be overridden).
 At <http://localhost:4004> links to the standard OData service document and metadata document are shown, but there are no service endpoints.
-The metadata document (<http://localhost:4004/$metadata>) appears as the EDMX above.
+The metadata document content (at <http://localhost:4004/z/$metadata>) is the same as the EDMX above.
 The service document (<http://localhost:4004/z>) has no real content; the important part (the list of entitysets available, in the `value` property) is empty:

 ```json
 {